 Schengen Visa Fees for Russian Passport Holders and Citizens

 The right amount of money in terms of visa fees must be paid in full and promptly.
 This should be done in Russian currency equivalent to Euros as per the case may be.
-The following are the fees payable for Schengen visa in Russia;
+The following are the fees payable for a Schengen visa in Russia;

 |Visa Category||Fee (in Euro)||Fee (in Russian Ruble)|